-Burrowing Owl: A habitat assessment (Phase 1) was conducted for the burrowing owl in conjunction with the general biological surveys to determine if the site supports suitable habitat for the species on June 28, 2021.
-Following completion of the habitat assessment, it was determined that the site does support suitable foraging habitat for the burrowing owl.
-As part of the burrowing owl survey, transects were walked throughout the site during which any suitable burrows were evaluated for owls and owl sign (e.g., white wash, feathers, or castings).
-After the field investigations it was determined that there are no suitable burrows on site for burrowing owls and no burrowing observed.
+Burrowing Owl (Athene cunicularia): A habitat assessment (Phase 1) was conducted for the burrowing owl in conjunction with the general biological surveys to determine if the site supports suitable habitat for the species on June 29, 2023.
+Following completion of the habitat assessment, it was determined that the site does support minimal suitable habitat for the burrowing owl.
+As part of the burrowing owl survey, transects were walked throughout the site during which any suitable burrows were evaluated for owls and owl signs (e.g. white wash, feathers, or castings).
+After the field investigations it was determined that there are no inhabiting owls even with suitable habitat present due to the lack of suitable burrows and owl signs observed on site.
 Burrowing owls typically utilize burrows which have been excavated by other animals (squirrels, coyotes, foxes, dogs, etc.) since owls rarely dig their own burrows.
-CDFW protocol also requires surveys be conducted in the surrounding area out to a distance of about 500 feet where accessible; therefore, the zone of influence (ZOI) surveys were performed in the area surrounding the site.
+CDFW protocol also requires surveys be conducted in the surrounding area out to a distance of about 500 feet where accessible; therefore, the zone of influence (ZOI) surveys was performed in the area surrounding the site.
 If present on a site, CDFW typically requires the owls to be passively relocated during the non-breeding season.

-Aerial photography was reviewed prior to conducting the field investigations on June 28, 2021.
-The aerial photographs were used to locate and inspect any potential natural drainage features and water bodies that may be considered riparian/riverine habitat or which may be jurisdictional under either the U.S. Army Corps of Engineers (USACE) and/or CDFW.
-After the background review of aerial imagery, the site appeared to have a potential jurisdictional channel transecting it from the east to west boundary.
+Review of Background Information: Aerial photography was reviewed prior to conducting the field investigations on June 29, 2023.
+The aerial photographs were used to locate and inspect any potential natural drainage features and water bodies that may be considered riparian/riverine habitat, or which may be jurisdictional under either the Army Corps of Engineers (USACE), Regional Water Control Board (RWQCB) and/or CDFW.
+After the background review of aerial imagery, the site appears to have a potential jurisdictional channel within its boundaries.
 In general, surface drainage features are typically indicated as blue-line streams on USGS maps, which are expected to exhibit evidence of water flow through the channel.
 Such areas are considered potentially riparian/riverine habitat and may be subject to State and federal regulatory authority as "Waters of the State" or "Waters" of the U.S. Riparian/riverine habitat is defined as lands which contain habitat dominated by trees, shrubs, persistent emergent, or emergent mosses and lichens, which occur close to or which depend upon soil moisture from a nearby freshwater source, or areas with freshwater flow during all or a portion of the year.

-4.0 LITERATURE SEARCH
+4.0 LITERATURE RESEARCH

-As part of the environmental process, a search of the California Natural Diversity Database (CNDDB, 2021) search was performed.
-Based on this review, it was determined that six special status species, two animals, two invertebrates, and two plants, have been documented within the Phelan California quadrangle.
+As part of the environmental process, a search of the California Natural Diversity Database (CNDDB) search was performed.
+Based on this review, it was determined that twelve special status species, five animals and seven plants, have been documented within the Joshua Tree South quadrangle of the property.
 The following tables provide data on each special status species which has been documented in the area.

 Table 4-1: Federal and State Listed Species and State Species of Special Concern.
 E = Endangered; T = Threatened; SSC = Species of special concern; CNPS = California Native Plant Society; CNDDB = California Natural Diversity Data Base